Trump-Xi meeting in Iowa would be poignant reminder of better U.S.-China ties

 When the Chinese leader visited Iowa in 2012, he told the Muscatine Journal: “You were the first group of Americans I came into contact with.
 To me, you are America.”

-Steve Bradford, senior vice president at HNI Corp (HNI.N), a Muscatine-based Fortune 100 company that builds office furniture, said a U.S.-China trade deal would help his company, no matter where it was signed.
+Steve Bradford, senior vice president at HNI Corp, a Muscatine-based Fortune 100 company that builds office furniture, said a U.S.-China trade deal would help his company, no matter where it was signed.

 “These tariffs have had a stifling effect on business.
 Removing them would benefit the U.S. and China,” he said.
 HNI employs about 4,000 people in Iowa, many of whom live in or near Muscatine, he said.